 - Aluminum block on top of a heating mantle.
 The pear-shaped flask fits nicely into one of the openings and the round-bottomed flask fits OK.
 Don't use your glass thermometer to monitor the temperature of the block ask they tend to break off ($$$): we have metal-dial thermometers that fit into a hole on the side of the block, but most of them don't work and serve largely as handles.
 Or, don't worry about monitoring the temperature--basically the reaction mixture has to boil, so just heat it to boiling and maintain.

 - Ceramic heating mantles (small size only) with sand or just air heat (which seems like it won’t work, but does).

-- You may want to transfer the reaction mixture to a small beaker before you add the sulfuric acid (second paragraph on page 12) as it nice to have a larger container and makes it easier to remove the solid that's obtained.
+- Transfer the reaction mixture to a small beaker before you add the sulfuric acid (second paragraph on page 12) as it nice to have a larger container and makes it easier to remove the solid that's obtained.
 A volume of 0.5 mL is 8-10 drops from one of the Pasteur pipets if you want to estimate the volume that way.

 - Weigh the crude product, even though it's probably wet with solvent.
 Save a tiny amount of it (enough for a melting point).
 Why?
 If your recrystallization goes awry and you end up with no purified product, at least you have a crude weight to use to calculate your percent yield and some sample for a melting point.
 Better than nothing.
 You're not likely to be penalized grade-wise if your crystallization doesn't work (possibly bad luck), but you are if you forgot to save some of the crude product (definitely bad planning).

 - We have 10-mL Erlenmeyer flasks for the recrystallization!
 Check those out from the stockroom if one is not in your locker.
 The product tends to get lost in larger flasks.
 Never use a beaker for a recrystallization.